hakant/hakant.github.io/source/hire-me/index.markdown

 Apart from my experience with hands-on coding and all the little details around doing that, I also have experience with system architecture.
 If you need help with the big picture, I may be able to help as well.

 I like architectural discussions around [scalability](https://en.wikipedia.org/wiki/Scalability), [idempotence](https://en.wikipedia.org/wiki/Idempotence), [message passing](https://en.wikipedia.org/wiki/Message_passing),
-testability and tradeoffs within the [test pyramid](http://martinfowler.com/bliki/TestPyramid.html).
-I  like looking at things from a tradeoff perspective or a kind of "it depends" perspective if you will, and even more so when it comes to software architecture.
-I know that there is no silver bullet.
+testability and tradeoffs within each layer of the [test pyramid](http://martinfowler.com/bliki/TestPyramid.html).
+One of the things that I'm finding interesting lately is the [Reactive Manifesto](http://www.reactivemanifesto.org/).
+I  like looking at things from an "it depends" perspective, and even more so when it comes to software architecture.

 ## Automated Testing